Denperidge-Redpencil/denperidge-redpencil.github.io/source/_posts/medium-thought-on-being-depressed-at-your-work.md

 ## Part 1: cause.
 Or, `You (or well, me)`

+You're ? years old.
+Your parents notice that you are hesitant to go outside and barely want to do anything.

 You're 10 years old, and - at least to your current knowledge - the first document gets drafted.
 Alongside some neurodivergencies, a note is made about your depressive moods.

 You're 12 years old, and you can't help but worry that the extra care you get from your parents is a burden.
 Maybe it'd be easier for them if you weren't there in the first place.
-Maybe it'd be easier for them if you weren't there anymore, at least.
+Maybe it'd be easier for them if you weren't there any*more*, at least.

-You're a 13-14 years old.

 You're 16 years old.
+You try to take care of your peers.
 You spend a few month-long spans struggling with disassociation and feelings of emptiness and demotivation.

 You're 17 years old.
 You start to break out of your shell a little bit.